ADAC-LIRMM/adam/docs/source/periph/syscfg.rst

   vital for memory and peripherals, but it enables a core to self-reset.
   Without it, the core couldn't autonomously wake itself.

-When SYSCTRL experiences a reset, every maestro transitions to a special state.
+When SYSCFG experiences a reset, every maestro transitions to a special state.
 Within this state, the component's soft reset line remains high, regardless of whether it's "pause_req" and "pause_ack" signals are asserted or not.